Health Promotion: the process of enabling people to increase control over and improve their health.

 - Tartan Nutrition Tips: Smart Snacking

 This 8-hour course teaches how to offer initial help in a mental health crisis and connect persons to appropriate resources.
-Upcoming trainings:

 The CMU Collegiate Recovery Program (CRC) strives to connect, support, and engage students (and allies) in or seeking recovery from alcohol and other drugs.